 The Cranwell years were never really a great success as far as the Red Arrows were concerned, in my opinion anyway, but that was not the fault of anyone already based at Cranwell.
 Everyone on the base from the College Commandant downwards had made us feel very welcome and did what they could to help us operate efficiently.
 There had been a lot of changes since my previous tour of duty as a flying instructor at the College nearly 30 years earlier.
 At that time the College had only two main functions: one was to train officer cadets and the other was to train pilots.
 In the intervening decades the College had assumed a whole gamut of additional roles and I found that people tended to keep to their own particular corner of the base and only rarely venture out.
 The people themselves were different too.
 In the 1960s almost everyone wore blue uniform; when the Red Arrows arrived in early 1996 a fair percentage of the working population at Cranwell were civilians and by the time we left Cranwell to move back to Scampton at the very end of 2000, a goodly percentage of the aircrew were also civilians of one sort or another.

 Almost from our first day at Cranwell the rumour-mongers had started their work again asserting that it was only a matter of time before Scampton was re-opened as a permanent base for the Red Arrows.
-In fact the Red Arrows remained at the RAF College not for a maximum of two years, as originally announced by the Minister for the Armed Forces on 26 August 1995, but for over four years.
+The Red Arrows remained at the RAF College not for a maximum of two years, as originally announced by the Minister for the Armed Forces on 26 August 1995, but for over four years.
 Much of the extra delay was caused by the change of government in 1997 and the extensive Strategic Defence Initiative (SDI) initiated by the new Secretary of State for Defence, George Robertson.

 As far as the RAF was concerned the Defence Secretary ruled that there were to be no piecemeal moves of squadrons and units before the final SDI report was published.
 That seemed to me to make a lot of sense.
 For once the MoD was going to define the tasks before buying the equipment or redeploying units and personnel.
 (As I read that last sentence again in 2015, I couldn't resist a wry smile.)
-It may be thought odd that a simple matter like the basing of an RAF squadron should be affected by a General Election but it was, we were told, a matter of political protocol.
+It may be thought odd that a simple matter like the basing of an RAF squadron should be affected by a General Election, but it was, we were told, a matter of political protocol.
 Since a government minister had been involved in the closing down of Scampton and the subsequent move of, amongst others, the Red Arrows, a government minister had to be involved in the next move - even if it was a different government.
 It seemed to me to be a little bit of spin to put off making a decision.

 Shortly after that May 1997 election, all RAF Public Relations Officers, and there were quite few by then, were summoned to a meeting at RAF Brampton near Huntingdon, to meet Dr John Reid, the newly-appointed Minister for the Armed Forces (usually abbreviated in speech to "Min AF" so as not the confuse that post with the more senior Defence Secretary).
 Within minutes of Reid starting to talk, most of us were spellbound by his eloquence and obvious enthusiasm for his new task.
 Walking informally from side to side of the platform, making eye contact with as many people as possible, with no need for a lectern, and speaking for about an hour without any notes whatsoever, Dr Reid told us several anecdotes that clearly indicated that new "winds of change" were blowing.